steemit/smt-whitepaper/smt-manual/manual.md

 issues the token by using a Steem-based command line tool or any tool created in the future to support token launches.
 The token can be structured to support an initial sale or distribution of the token.
-Certain properties of an SMT, such as its inflation rate, must also be defined by the person or entity creating the token.
+Certain properties of an SMT, such as emissions, must also be defined by the person or entity creating the token.
 These properties dictate how the token is used inside applications and respective communities.

 From launch, the token becomes immutable on the blockchain, and leveraged correctly, the token can have dramatic effects on the growth of businesses